Sort Your Google Forms Results Automatically

 Want to Learn More?

 This activity is a very simple way to get into coding Google Apps Script.
 Essentially no coding required but you get to see the code behind the curtain.
-If you’re ready to take the next step to learn how to make your own code try one of my online Go Slow Workshops.
+If you’re ready to take the next step to learn how to make your own code try one of my online coding workshops.